 Expose your baby to a variety of things

 Babies learn from all different types of sounds, textures, sceneries and smells.
 Introduce them to toys with different sounds and textures.
 Show them colors and shapes.
 Allow them to play and experiment with objects around them, as long as they’re safe of course.

 Talk to your baby

 One of the things I love doing is talking to Trevor.
 We’ve had long conversations since the day he was born.
 He responds and interacts using body language and babbling as he got older.
 Eventually he’ll be able to express himself using words but until then I’ll continue to talk to him about any and everything.

 Stimulate them with toys

 Once Trevor became more mobile, we began to introduce toys.
-One of the things we introduced to him when he began sitting up was the Bright Starts™ Sesame Street™ I Spot Elmo!™ Walker from Walmart.
+One of the things we introduced to him when he began sitting up was the Bright Starts™ Sesame Street™ I Spot Elmo!™ Walker.
 It has more than 30 songs, sounds and sayings from Elmo and his Sesame Street pals.
 He really loves moving around and playing with Elmo and his friends.
 The toy station is removable just in case he wants to keep playing with his friends while he’s hanging out on the floor.